geco-bern/mlflx2/README.md

 The experiments that test leave-vegetation-out and leave-continent-out can be run in a similar fashion.
 To see the list of arguments (names of vegetations/continejts) look inside the files.

 ### Disclaimer
-While the models have been extensively tested, bugs might still creep in.
-For any reports, send an [email to one of the authors](mailto:ameterez@student.ethz.ch).
+While the models have been extensively tested, we are merely humans.
+For any bug reports, send an [email to one of the authors](mailto:ameterez@student.ethz.ch).